Sahaanakanagesan/FPGA-WORKSHOP/README.md

 &emsp; The output files of VPR flow are .net, .place, .route and .log file

 ## DAY 3 - INTRODUCTION TO RISC-V CORE PROGRAMMING IN XILINX VIVADO
+RVMYTH is a RISC-V based five stage pipelined processor.
+The five stages are as follows:
+- Fetch
+- Decode
+- Execute
+- Memory access
+- Write \
+RVMYTH is run on Xilinx Vivado from RTL design upto Bitstream generation for an addition operation of integers from 1 to 9.
+### BEHAVIOURAL SIMULATION
+The snippet shown below indicates the behavioural simulation of the addition of integers 1 to 9.
 ## DAY 4 - INTRODUCTION TO SOFA FPGA FABRIC IP
 ### SOFA - INTRODUCTION
 &emsp;  Skywater Opensource FPGAs(SOFA) are a series of open-source FPGA IPs that utilizes the open-source Skywater 130nm PDK and OpenFPGA framework.
 It has Open-source FPGA IP Library which contains architecture descriptions for the user to produce ready layouts. \